 When a judge sentenced two Italian anarchists named Sacco and Vanzetti to die for a crime they said they didn’t commit, an international furor erupted.

 Many believed Sacco and Vanzetti guilty of only two things: foreign birth and radical beliefs.
-As their trial, conviction and appeals for a new trial progressed, the eyes of the world focused on Boston’s North End, where Sacco and Vanzetti had lived.
-Protesters demonstrated in major cities around the world, 600,000 signed a petition demanding a new trial and celebrities wrote letters begging for clemency.
+The eyes of the world then focused their home, Boston’s North End, during their trial, conviction and appeals.
+Protesters demonstrated in major cities around the world.
+A petition demanding a new trial had 600,000 signatures and celebrities wrote letters begging for clemency.

 One of those celebrities, muckraker Upton Sinclair, decided to write a novel about the case.
 But by the time he finished the book, called Boston, Sacco and Vanzetti had died.
 And Sinclair believed them guilty.